 I would like to say I made an amazing prime rib that is a perfect medium rare and with a great crust but in reality, I just got home from Texas.
 My inbox is overflowing and I am filled with inspiration for my store, my blog and my other projects.
 And in reality – I spent the better half of my afternoon snuggling with my kittens, puppy and man.
 Gotta keep my priorities straight.

-So today I bring you a quick and classic dessert if you may be crunched for time.
+So today, I bring you a quick and classic, strawberry shortcake dessert recipe, in case you are also crunched for time.